• Skip to primary navigation

 For more information and a complete list of our advertising partners, please check out our full Advertising Disclosure.
 TheCollegeInvestor.com strives to keep its information accurate and up to date.
 The information in our reviews could be different from what you find when visiting a financial institution, service provider or a specific product's website.
 All products and services are presented without warranty.

-So far, Groundfloor has lent out $500 million across 2,600+ projects.
-Investors to date have received average returns of 10% with a loss ratio (the ratio of principal lost to total principal invested) of less than 1% since 2013.
+As of January 2026, Groundfloor has lent out over $2.2 billion across 5,800+ projects.
+Investors to date have received annualized average returns of 10% with a loss ratio (the ratio of principal lost to total principal invested) of less than 1% since 2013.

 The numbers sound enticing, but is Groundfloor right for you?
 Here’s what you need to know in our Groundfloor review.